echen102/COVID-19-TweetIDs/README.md

 | 5/14/2020     | 7:00 - 8:00 UTC   |

 # Inquiries

+Please read through the README and the closed issues to see if your question has already been addressed first.

 If you have technical questions about the data collection, please contact Emily Chen at **echen920[at]usc[dot]edu**.

 If you have any further questions about this dataset please contact Dr. Emilio Ferrara at **emiliofe[at]usc[dot]edu**.